Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/warnings.md

 ### W002
 ```
-SEUT: Collection '{variable_1}' excluded from view layer or empty.
+Collection '{variable_1}' excluded from view layer or empty.
 Action not possible.
 ```
 **Cause**